WHAT IF I HAVE TO CANCEL MY TRIP?

 First Notice Of Loss

-In the end, if your reason for cancellation is legitimate and you’ve done a good job documenting, your claim will be processed quickly – and if you’re a BHTP customer who chose a payment method like PayPal or debit card, you’ll be paid fast, too.
+In the end, if your reason for cancellation is legitimate and you’ve done a good job documenting, your claim will be processed quickly – and if you’re a BHTP customer who chose a payment method like PayPal, you’ll be paid fast, too.

 Fast payment of a trip-cancellation claim is not the same as a dream vacation, but it’s so much better than kissing your vacation money goodbye.
 With travel insurance, you may never have to.